 Once you have LinkedIn followers, you then need to engage them.
 After all, that’s what social media is all about!
 To engage your LinkedIn followers, here are a few tips:

-- Post valuable content on a regular basis – LinkedIn is the perfect platform for positioning your organization as a thought leader in the industry.
+LinkedIn is the perfect platform for positioning your organization as a thought leader in the industry.
 That said, share valuable and relevant content on a fairly regular basis (at least once a week, if you can).
 You can publish your own blog posts or other industry articles – just be sure to give credit where credit is due.
 And major tip: This is NOT the place to be salesy.
 Think informative content versus self-promoting content.
 (You’ll be much more successful that way.)

-- Include images with your posts – Like most social media platforms, posts with images receive much higher levels of engagement than posts without.
+Like most social media platforms, posts with images receive much higher levels of engagement than posts without.
 In fact, according to LinkedIn, posts with images generally result in a 98 percent higher comment rate!
 Woah!
 That’s definitely a best practice worth following.

-- Share videos, if possible – Like posts with images, posts with videos typically receive higher levels of engagement.
+Like posts with images, posts with videos typically receive higher levels of engagement.
 Again, according to LinkedIn, posts with links to YouTube videos that play directly in people’s newsfeed typically result in a 75 percent higher share rate.
 So not only are videos great for driving engagement, but they’re great for growing your following as well (because people are actively sharing your content and getting your name/page out there).

-- Include a clear call-to-action – Sometimes the best way to drive engagement is to ask people to take some kind of action: Click here to register!
+Sometimes the best way to drive engagement is to ask people to take some kind of action: Click here to register!
 Download our free white paper!
 Phrases like that are known as calls-to-action (or CTAs, for short), and you should include them with just about all of your posts.
 But tip: Keep your CTAs clear and concise.
 (Complicated CTAs can result in no action at all.)